evgenyneu/evgenii.com/blog/_posts/2020-08-01-two-galaxies.md

 python -m http.server
 ```

 You can now open [http://0.0.0.0:8000/](http://0.0.0.0:8000/) URL in your web browser and see the simulation (Fig. 5).
-If you make any change in the code, you can just refresh the page and see your changes.

 <div class='isTextCentered'>
   <img class='isMax100PercentWide' src='/image/blog/2020-08-01-two-galaxies/0050_running_web_site_locally.png' alt='Running a simulation locally with Python web server.'>
   <p>Figure 5: Running the simulation locally using Python web server.</p>
 </div>

+The purpose of using a local web server is that you can make changes to the code, refresh the web browser and see the effects.